Jerseystudent/Jerseystudent/README.md

 - 👋 Hi, I’m @Jerseystudent
-- 👀 I’m interested in web design, machine learning and mobile apps
+- 👀 I’m interested in ethics, HCI and mobile app design
 - 🌱 I’m currently doing a Computer Science Degree at Swansea University
 - Member of BCS and Digital Jersey
 <!---